alankarartist/ALWHATSAPP/README.md

 1. Contact - You can send message to multiple contacts also.
 You have to give input like - Contact A,Contact B.
 2. Image and Video Attachment - You can also attach multiple images and videos.
 You have to give input like - 1.jpg,2.m4a.
 3. Document Attachment - You can also attach multiple documents.
 You have to give input like - 1.docx,2.pdf.
+4. To send any attachment you have to keep it in /AlWhatsApp/Documents folder.